The Natural History and Antiquities of Selborne: Modern

 Virginia Woolf liked the book enough to devote an essay in her The Captain’s Death Bed and Other Essays, "White's Selborne" to it, stating that the start of the book is like a novel.

 Manuscript

 The manuscript for the book stayed in the White family until 1895, when it was auctioned at Sotheby's.
 The purchaser was Stuart M. Samuel, who mounted the letters and bound the book in green Morocco leather.
 His library was sold in 1907.
 The manuscript was bought by the dealer A.S.W.
 Rosenbach in 1923, and passed into the collection of Arthur A. Houghton.
-The Houghton collection was auctioned by Christie's in 1980, where the manuscript was purchased by and for Gilbert White's museum at The Wakes, Selborne, where it is displayed.
+The Houghton collection was auctioned by Christie's in 1980, where the manuscript was purchased by and for "Gilbert White's House and Gardens" at The Wakes, Selborne, where it is displayed.

+Since 2018 the complete manuscript is digitized and online available at the website of Gilbert White's House.